Famous Waterfalls Around Kathmandu Valley:

 Nagarkot Waterfall: A Refreshing Getaway

 Located just 25 kilometers from Kathmandu, Nagarkot Waterfall (Tudi Jharana) is a peaceful retreat amidst lush green hills.
-Visitors can enjoy panoramic views from Jalpa Devi Temple, which offers breathtaking vistas of Kathmandu Valley and the Himalayan range on the north.
+Visitors can enjoy panoramic views from Jalpa Devi Temple, which offers breathtaking vistas of Kathmandu Valley and the Himalayan range to the north.
 This spot is perfect for those looking to unwind and breathe in fresh mountain air.

 Lauke Jharana (Kakani): A Viral Sensation